 “Draupadi!!
 Are you serious?”

 “I know that he won’t be happy.
 But, I got reasons to play that role because it has got historical significance in this country.
-No one in my college particularly in my batch has got any fair idea about her real character.
-None of them have ever studied the Mahabharata from so many angles like I did.
+No one in my college, particularly in my batch, has got any fair idea about her real character.
+None of them have ever studied the Mahabharata from so many angles as I did.
 Even professors from my department do not get into such discussions with me and very often they do cross verify their knowledge with me before participating in any seminar.”

 That evening Prem invited two of his college friends Mrinal and Abhilasa for dinner at home.
 He knew that he will need them to convince his father.
 But was disappointed to see that no one was showing any sort of interest to discuss it.